 in individual and small group settings.

-Once the child shows interest and can sustain simple play ideas in a
+Once your child shows interest and can sustain simple play ideas in a

 one-on-one setting, small groups are recommended and encouraged.

 Our children may have multiple feeding challenges that combine to interfere with their intake of food and drink.

 Before intervention, a thorough food intake history is collected.
 Pertinent information may include past mealtime behaviors, sensory differences, oral-motor challenges, mealtime environment and behavior, and an assessment of the motor skills involved in self feeding.
 A complete inventory of foods that are accepted and avoided are documented.

 Our therapists bring years of experience working with sensory differences which strongly affect food intake.